mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Test the code
 -------------

-.. container:: justify

 Let us test the *MinimizeEnergy* class to make sure that it does what is expected.

 .. label:: start_test_MinimizeEnergy_class